A Closer Look at Prototype Classifier for Few-shot Image Classification: Experimental Evaluation

 \subsection{Implementation Details}

-We compared the feature-transformation methods applied on against ProtoNet \citep{protonet}, Baseline and Baseline++ \citep{closer_look_at}.
-In Baseline, the linear projection layer is fine-tuned on a support set and in Baseline++, the norm of the linear projection layer and features are normalized to be constant.
+We compared the feature-transformation methods against ProtoNet \citep{protonet}, Baseline, and Baseline++ \citep{closer_look_at}.
+For Baseline and Baseline++, we trained the linear projection layer on a support set.
+The difference between Baseline and Baseline++ is that the norm of the linear projection layer and features in Baseline++ are normalized to be constant.
+We call Baseline and Baseline++ as ``linear evaluation'' methods.
 We also compared with the feature-transformation method proposed in a previous study \citep{simple_shot}.
-In that study they transformed the features so that the mean of all features to be origin before $L_2$-normalization.
-We call this operation as centering+$L_2$-norm.
-We re-implemented these methods following the training procedure in previous study \citep{closer_look_at}.
+In that study they transformed the features so that the mean of all features was the origin before $L_2$-normalization and then used a prototype classifier without training a new linear classifier.
+We call this operation centering+$L_2$-norm.
+We re-implemented these methods following the training procedure in a previous study \citep{closer_look_at}.
 In the pre-training stage, where the cross-entropy loss was used and meta-learning was not used, we trained $400$ epochs with a batch size of $16$.
 In the meta-training stage for ProtoNet, we trained $60,000$ episodes for $1$-shot and $40,000$ episodes for $5$-shot tasks.
 We used the validation set to select the training episodes with the best accuracy.
-In each episode, we sampled $N$ classes to form $N$-way classification (In meta-training $N$=20 and meta-testing $N$=5 following the original study of ProtoNet \citep{protonet}).
+We evaluated the model every $5$ epochs, not every epoch as experimented in \citet{closer_look_at} , and we performed early stopping when the validation score does not improve for $50$ epochs.
+In each episode, we sampled $N$ classes to form $N$-way classification (in meta-training $N$=20 and meta-testing $N$=5 following the original study for ProtoNet \citep{protonet}).
 For each class, we selected $K$ labeled instances as our support set and 16 instances for the query set for a $K$-shot task.